 Protection and prevention

 It is important to always cook game meat properly, especially species at higher risk of being contaminated with Trichinella (e.g., bear).
 It is also required to always adopt best practices for handling, preserving and cooking game meat, as well as safety standards for cutting the meat.
-For more information, you may refer to this document on wild game meat (in French only).
+For more information, you may refer to this page on wild game meat (in French only).

 The severity of the disease depends on the amount of ingested parasites.
 Within one week of ingesting infected meat, trichinellosis may develop into diarrhea and abdominal discomfort.